-The Batman v Superman and Justice League director has a producer's credit on The Batman, but make no mistake — he does not have creative control over this Batman movie, unless Warner Bros. decide to hire him as the new director.
-We'll see.
+The Batman v Superman and Justice League director has a producer's credit on The Batman, but make no mistake — he does not have any major creative input over this Batman movie.

 Affleck was collaborating with Geoff Johns on the film's story and script.
-Johns is the DCEU's chief creative overlord, the man who has the final say on everything, and also one of DC Comics's finest writers over the last decade or so.
-He may turn out to have a large say in the hiring of the new director and the development of the script.
+Johns is the DCEU's chief creative overlord, the man who has the final say on everything, and also one of DC Comics's finest writers over the last decade or so, so expect the final script (likely rewritten by Reeves or Terrio) to be solid.

 Is It Really Called 'The Batman'?